 This may seem like a simple process, but the truth is that employers, businesses, and their insurance companies do not always approve workers’ compensation claims, even if they are straightforward and show that an individual was injured on the job.
-A Greenville workers’ compensation lawyer from Shelly Leeke Law Firm will have the experience and education to handle any type of workers’ compensation claim.
+A South Carolina workers’ compensation lawyer from Shelly Leeke Law Firm will have the experience and education to handle any type of workers’ compensation claim.
+Our Greenville personal injury attorneys are ready to fight for your rights to workers compensation.

 Standing Up for Your Rights as a Worker